euphonie/study-notes/Computer Science/Theory/Natural Language Processing/RNNs/Long Short-Term Memory Cells.md

 ### Remember Gate
 Takes the information conserved from the Forget Gate and joins it with the information obtained in the Learn Gate.
 This outputs to an updated Long Term Memory.
 ### Learn Gate
-Takes the Short Term Memory and the current event and  removes any unnecessary information.
+Takes the Short Term Memory and the current event and joins them, ignoring certain information.